Prospects for detecting gravitational waves from eccentric subsolar mass compact binaries: Introduction

 There are two viable ways for primordial black holes to form binaries.
-In the early Universe, after their initial formation, a nearest pair of primordial black holes can form a binary if the gravitational attraction is strong enough to decouple from the cosmic expansion \citep{nakamura:1997,sasaki:2016}.
-To be detected by gravitational-wave detectors, the binaries would have had sufficient time to circularize their orbits, thus the gravitational wave signals are not expected to have eccentricity by the time they enter the LIGO and Virgo sensitive band.
-On the other hand, primordial black hole binaries may also form by dynamical capture due to gravitational-wave braking in the late Universe in dark matter halos.
-A significant feature for this formation channel is the retention of non-zero eccentricity in the LIGO/Virgo band if the binaries form at close separation.
+In the early universe, after their initial formation, a nearby pair of primordial black holes can form a binary if the gravitational attraction is strong enough to decouple them from the cosmic expansion \citep{nakamura:1997,sasaki:2016,Boehm:2020jwd}.
+To be detected by gravitational-wave detectors, the binaries would have had sufficient time to circularize their orbits, thus the gravitational-wave signals are not expected to have eccentricity by the time they enter the LIGO and Virgo sensitive band.
+On the other hand, primordial black hole binaries may also form by dynamical capture due to gravitational-wave braking in the late-universe in dark matter halos.
+A significant feature for this formation channel is the retention of nonzero eccentricity in the LIGO/Virgo band if the binaries form at close separation.
 This latter scenario is the focus of this work.

-\cite{Bird:2016} has studied the event rate of GW150914-like, i.e., $30 \msun$ binary black hole merger.
+\cite{Bird:2016} has studied the event rate of GW150914-like, i.e., a $30 \msun$ binary black hole merger.
 Their results show that the event rate is consistent with the empirical rate estimated from GW150914 \citep{gw150914rate,gw150914rate2}.
-However, it is challenging to confirm that GW150914 is indeed primordial in origin and not the result of stellar evolution, leaving the question still open. \cite{Cholis:2016} has investigated the eccentricity distribution for $30\msun$ binaries in the late Universe scenario.
-Meanwhile, given conventional stellar evolution models, sub-solar mass ($\le 1 \msun$) compact binary coalescence can only be due to primordial black holes, instead of stellar products, because they are lighter than the minimum mass of neutron stars \citep{minmass1,minmass2}.
-Therefore, in this work we only consider the mass range $[0.01,1]~\msun$, which is a smoking gun for primordial black holes, extending the work of \cite{Bird:2016,Cholis:2016} to sub-solar mass region.
+However, it is challenging to confirm that GW150914 is indeed primordial in origin and not the result of stellar evolution, leaving the question still open. \cite{Cholis:2016} has investigated the eccentricity distribution for $30\msun$ binaries in the late-universe scenario.
+Meanwhile, given conventional stellar evolution models, subsolar mass ($\le 1 \msun$) compact binary coalescence can only be due to primordial black holes, instead of stellar products, because they are lighter than the minimum mass of neutron stars \citep{minmass1,minmass2}.
+Therefore, in this work we only consider the mass range $[0.01,1]~\msun$, which is a smoking gun for primordial black holes, extending the work of \cite{Bird:2016} and \cite{Cholis:2016} to subsolar mass region.
+Primordial black holes in this mass range are predicted by a variety of formation theories, e.g., early-universe Quantum Chromodynamics (QCD) phase transition \citep{Jedamzik:1996mr,Byrnes:2018clq,Carr:2019kxo}.